OpenArabicPE/openarabicpe.github.io/pages/how-to/search.md

 Users will, of course, want to search the edition for specific terms and will immediately recognise the lack of a dedicated search field in the webview.
 But behold, individual issues can be searched through the built-in search function of your browser.
 Just hit `ctrl+f` (windows) or `cmd+f` (macintosh) to search individual periodical issues for literal strings.
 To search across an entire periodical or the whole corpus, there are three instantly available options:

 1. Google  provides "[programmable search engines](https://programmablesearchengine.google.com/)", which we have set up to search all of OpenArabicPE's editions by submitting `sitemap.xml` files.
 Whenever we update our editions, we also re-generate the sitemap and Google will crawl the results.
-The programmable search engine can be integrated into any webpage:
+The programmable search engine can be access to the following URL <https://cse.google.com/cse?cx=012251040084107011117:jof1v_ejndo> and integrated into any webpage:
     - <div class="gcse-search"></div>
     - The programmable search engine has the advantage that, if set to Arabic, Google will not only return literal string matches, e.g. a search for *al-ḥurriyya* will also return hits for *ḥurriyya*.
 2. Google's web search provides a [`site:` operator](https://moz.com/blog/25-killer-combos-for-googles-site-operator) that can be extensively manipulated: